hlf20010508/telegram-onedrive/README.md

 - `/help`  for help

 ## Authorization Steps
-- Input `/auth`
+- Send `/auth`
 - Wait and you'll receive the login code from telegram.
 - Visit the uri the bot sends, and submit the code.
 - Then the bot will send the authorization uri for OneDrive, visit it and login.
 - If the bot says `Authorization successful!`, everything is done.

 ## Usage
+- Add this bot to a group or channel.
-- Forward or upload files(or videos, photos) to the bot.
+- In the group or channel, forward or upload files(or videos, photos).
-- If you want to transfer restricted content from group or channel, right click the content, copy the message link, and send to the bot.
+- If you want to transfer restricted content from a group or channel, right click the content, copy the message link, and send the link.
 - Wait until the transfer completes.
+You can check status on pinned status message.
 - If the transfer is successful, the message will be deleted.

 ## Preparation